-The X3C09P1-03S Surface Mount Couplers require the use of a test fixture for verification of RF performance.
+The X3C07P1-03S Surface Mount Couplers require the use of a test fixture for verification of RF performance.
 This test fixture is designed to evaluate the coupler in the same environment that is recommended for installation.
 Enclosed inside the test fixture, is a circuit board that is fabricated using the recommended footprint.
 The part being tested is placed into the test fixture and pressure is applied to the top of the device using a pneumatic piston.
 A four port Vector Network Analyzer is connected to the fixture and is used to measure the S-parameters of the part.
 Worst case values for each parameter are found and compared to the specification.
 These worst case values are reported to the test equipment operator along with a Pass or Fail flag.
 See the illustrations below.

-Available on Tape and Reel for Pick and Place Manufacturing.
-USA/Canada: Toll Free: Europe:
+USA/Canada: Toll Free: Europe: Asia: